-If you die as an active member of the LGPS, a death grant of three times your assumed pensionable pay is payable.
+If you die as an active member of the LGPS, a death grant of three times your assumed pensionable pay is paid.
 Assumed pensionable pay is an estimate of your normal annual pensionable pay.
-Your LGPS fund will decide who to pay any death grant to but will take account of your wishes.
-Please update your nomination details online periodically using Member Self Service.
+Your LGPS fund will decide who to pay any death grant to and will take account of your wishes.
+Please update these details online periodically.